WFC02/WiNETH/README.md

 5 - Click on "Start mining".

-All the parameters you set are automaticaly saved and MinerLamp will use them on next run.
+All the parameters you set are automaticaly saved and WinEther will use them on next run.

 Please note, "Auto mining" isn't auto startup of the program!
-We suggest to autorun the minerlamp.exe on startup > head to Users/USERNAME/AppData/Roaming/Microsoft/Windows/Start Menu/Programs/Startup and paste a linked file for autostarting.
+We suggest to autorun the WinEther.exe on startup > head to Users/USERNAME/AppData/Roaming/Microsoft/Windows/Start Menu/Programs/Startup and paste a linked file for autostarting.

 Build
 You need Qt installed (5.9 was used but all 5.x versions are compatible).
 Open the .pro file with Qt Creator.
 Clic on "configure" with the good configuration.
 Then you can build (execute qmake and compile).
 If you don't want to build for nVIDIA GPU, delete the NVIDIA flag in the DEFINE option in the .pro file.